 The Nuclear Medicine Technology Program draws its faculty from the clinical, scientific and technical staffs of Mayo Clinic.
 Faculty members are chosen for their commitment to teaching, as well as clinical practice and research.
 Many have published and lectured extensively and are highly regarded in their fields.

-Of the more than 80 nuclear medicine staff members at Mayo Clinic's campus in Rochester, Minnesota, there are 56 certified nuclear medicine technologists, 12 physicians, six nurses, two physicists, one radiochemist, six PET support personnel, and several support and administrative staff members.
+Of the more than 80 nuclear medicine staff members at Mayo Clinic's campus in Rochester, Minnesota, there are 64 certified nuclear medicine technologists, 13 physicians, three nurses, two physicists, two radiopharmacists, two radiochemists, and several support and administrative staff members.

 You have access to these individuals throughout your program, giving you the opportunity to learn directly from some of today's best nuclear medicine practitioners.